About Menu

 "Building the earth movement"

-We provide local and international natural building workshops in Oregon, Thailand, Mali and Puerto Rico.
+We provide natural building workshops in America and abroad.
 Each day of a workshop includes hands-on training, discussion, and lecture.
-Hundreds of people have learned how to build more ecologically at one of our workshops.
+Hundreds of people have learned how to build ecologically with us.
 Our students are of all ages, and everyone learns a lot.
 Kids love playing with mud.
-Adults see the socio-political empowerment and utility of our techniques.
-Our international workshops assist indigenous communities by creating a useful structure.
-Participants of these workshops get a wonderful visit to a new country that allows them to interact with and give something significant to local peoples.
+Adults like the socio-political empowerment and utility of these techniques.
+Our international workshops can assist local communities by donating a useful structure.
+Participants of our international workshops get to learn about a different culture while doing service in the host country.

-Clients can commission anything from sculptural architecture, to earthen paints or plasters, to earth ovens or artworks.
+Clients can commission anything from sculptural architecture, to earthen paints or plasters, to earth ovens or artwork.
 People who commission works from us understand that they are contributing to a larger ecological movement.
 Many clients choose to participate and learn in the building process.
-Every earthen building completed contributes to the greater body of knowledge about these techniques.
-Natural Building gains presence every time someone completes a stunning example.
-We encourage experimentation because it brings even more effective designs.
-It is our goal to create solid, artful structures that will inspire people to want to learn about them.
+Every earthen building completed contributes to growing knowledge and awareness about these methods.
+Natural Building gains notoriety every time we complete another stunning example.
+We encourage thoughtful experimentation as it is the origin of design improvement.
+It is our goal to create durable, artful structures that will inspire people to learn about them.

-It takes subtle sensitivity to build poetic human spaces that embody that "quality without a name", as described by author Christopher Alexander.
-I seek to create sacred spaces that inspire reverence for nature.
+It takes subtle sensitivity to build poetic human spaces that embody that "quality without a name"(Christopher Alexander).
+I aim to create sacred spaces that inspire reverence for nature.
 The curvilinear, and soft feeling of earthen materials encourages health and well-being.
 Nature itself shows us all the patterns that we might ever need to make harmonious dwellings in any climate.
 Natural Building is the realignment of our spaces and consciousness with mother nature.
-Our ancestors refined constructed human landscapes that never depart from the surrounding earth.
-Could the ancient builder have been more advanced than the contemporary?
+Our ancestors refined constructed human landscapes that never depart from the harmony of the earth.
+And so we have to ask, 'Was the ancient builder more advanced than the contemporary?'(Vaughn Benjamin)

 Just Us

 Governments and big businesses have systematically limited so many owner-builders from creating their own dwellings.
 Who do you think stands to profit?
 Who stands to lose?
-Let's reclaim our right to build our own houses.
-Free us from the 30-year mortgage trap, toxic building materials and methods, and the vanity of over-sized houses.
-Also, let's all reduce wasteful resource flow in the US, Canada, and Europe, because so much work needs to be done to help the needy all over the world.
+Let's reclaim our right to build our own dwellings.
+Free us from the 30-year mortgage trap, toxic building materials, and the vanity of over-sized houses.
+Let's reduce wasteful resource flows because so much work needs to be done to do right by the needy, the Earth, and all living beings here.
 Everyone can take responsibility for the earth by making the most ecological choices possible in each situation.
-The earth today is obviously facing some level of ecological crisis, but the choices we make now may have a huge impact on our own futures - in our own lifetimes.
+The Earth today is facing an ecological crisis, and the choices we make now can have a huge impact on our own futures - in our own lifetimes.
 It is up to us.

 The Youth

-Just imagine all the kids that are learning to Cob these days starting at three and four years old.
-What gems will these students bring forward as they come into adulthood?
-There is no doubt that the strong presence of earthen building education in Portland, Oregon schools will spark further development of the earthen building movement in the near future.
+Just imagine all the kids that are learning to build naturally these days.
+What beauty will these students bring forward as they come into adulthood?
+There is no doubt that the strong presence of natural building education will spark further development of the movement in the near future.

 Futures

 Who can say what the future of human dwellings will hold?
 Nader Khalili called for thoughtful use of fired earthen architecture.
 Ceramic structures could last thousands of years, and so are worth the cost of firing them.
-In old world Southern Italy, dome-shaped houses called trulli were built using only stones, earth, and lime.
+In old world Southern Italy, dome-shaped houses called trulli were built perhaps thousands of years ago using only stones, earth, and lime.
+They still stand.
 These are great examples that we should strive to follow.
 These structures withstand the centuries because of the pure harmony and skill employed by their builders, not because the materials are high-tech.
-At the same time, innovative new building materials made from things we "throw away" are being invented that may hold great significance for the future.
+At the same time, innovative new building materials made from things we already "threw away" are being invented that could be very significant in the immediate future.

-Organizations that can profit from work that helps people and the earth will clearly outlive all others.
+Organizations that can profit from work that helps people AND the earth will outlive those that don't.
 Many potentially profitable opportunities exist all over the world for successful eco-projects.
-Let's all cooperate on these; almost everyone and everything is begging us to!
-Earthen Hand believes that real partnerships are what open doors.
-We seek partnerships to create earth buildings that push the envelope technically and stylistically.
+Let's all cooperate on these.
+Almost everyone and everything on Earth is begging us to.
+Perhaps what the planet needs most from us humans is more cooperation.
+We are open to teaming up with the right people and organizations to create natural buildings that push the envelope technically and stylistically.
+If you are kind and excited about helping the Earth, get in touch!

 Back to top